brandonalexx/FIM/README.md

 # Information about FIM

-This is my first project, I hope I'm doing this correctly.
+First Project

 I recently found interest in FIM and wanted to get to work.
-Days of research and failure I finally managed to create a FIM that let's me know whenever one of my files is changed/accessed.
-Below is a chart explaining what I created, how it works, and what it will output.;
+Days of research and failure I finally managed to create a FIM that let's me know whenever one of my files is changed/accessed by anyone that's not authorzied.
+Below is a chart explaining what I created, how it works, and what it will output;

-I plan on explaining/going more in depth about every step of the process at a later time...
+!!!
+I plan on explaining/going more in depth about every step of the process at a later time... !!!

 ## Requirements